psx95/learning-go/concurrency/channels.md

 func loopChannel() {
     ch := make(chan string, 3) // buffered channel

-    // in production code, we never want to use channels with syncronous code
+    // in production code, we never want to use channels with synchronous code

     for _, v := range[...]arr{"foo", "bar", "baz"} {
         // ch can hold up to 3 values since the buffer size is 3